(Last updated on August 5, 2024.)

 Multiple fingerings on a note can be specified.

-“–” (double hyphens) or the same fingerins on successive notes are interpreted as that the same fingering continues.
+“–” (double hyphens) or the same fingerings on successive notes are interpreted as the same fingering continues.
 The fingerings “–“s are converted to a trailing line.
 (To input “–” on MuseScore, input any available number temporarily and then, edit it.)

-(If “draw line (while the same fingering coninues)” is off, fingering numbers are displayed instead of a trailing line.)
+(If “draw line (while the same fingering continues)” is off, fingering numbers are displayed instead of a trailing line.)

 If a trailing line spans over notes of multiple measures, the trailing line is segmented for each measure.